logikum/business-objects-doc/contents/model-definitions/extensions/transfer.md

 Argument `context` is the transfer context object, argument `cto` is the client transfer object.
 The method copies the values of the properties of client transfer object onto the the business object.

-> this method is invalid for command objects and read-only business objects.
+> This method is invalid for command objects and read-only business objects.

 The default function works like that: